Best Time to Dive Komodo 2026

 Last reliable stretch for mantas (South)

 All-rounder month.
-A nice balance of warm water and improving access to more zones.
+Mix of warm water + improving access to all zones.

 More tips